hermescolina/tourism-analytics/README2.md

 ## ✨ Features

-* ✅ Fully responsive UI built with React + Vite
+- ✅ Fully responsive UI built with React + Vite
-* ✅ Live chart visualization using Chart.js
+- ✅ Live chart visualization using Chart.js
-* ✅ Search and filter tours by keyword
+- ✅ Search and filter tours by keyword
-* ✅ Clickable destination cards with dynamic routing
+- ✅ Clickable destination cards with dynamic routing
-* ✅ "Book Now" buttons open a new tab with a full listing
+- ✅ "Book Now" buttons open a new tab with a full listing
-* ✅ Hosted on GitHub Pages
+- ✅ Hosted on GitHub Pages
-* ✅ Dockerized and Kubernetes-ready
+- ✅ Dockerized and Kubernetes-ready
-* ✅ Dynamic subpages using reusable templates and query string routing

 ---